rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 cancelled](https://www.rabbitmq.com/ha.html#cancellation) when a queue leader fails over.
 This can cause loss of information about which messages were sent to which consumer, and result in the same messages being sent again (duplicate messages).

-Quorum queues will not have the same results in this situation i.e. duplicate messages are not sent again except when there is a complete node failure,  or messages are resent for inflight messages when the consumer is cancelled or the channel is closed.
+Quorum queues will not have the same results in this situation i.e. duplicate messages are not sent again except when there is a node failure, or messages are resent for inflight messages when the consumer is cancelled or the channel is closed.

 In summary, with mirrored classic queues, you can observe possible duplicates in some cases.
 With quorum queues, this observation is not possible but duplicates messages can still happen (less frequently) for some of the reasons they happened when using mirrored classic queues.

-## Features in use by Mirrored Classic Queues that Simply need to be removed from Source Code or moved to a Policy
+## Mirrored Classic Queues Features that can be removed from Source Code or moved to a Policy

 The following features don't complete any function when quorum queues are used.
 The best way to handle these features is to remove them from the source